 After the alloted time on the recipe, you will then turn your valve to the “venting” position to release the rest of the pressure.
 However, you can just continue to leave your pot and the pressure will naturally and completely release within about 20-minutes.

 You will know all the pressure has been released from your Instant pot because your lid will unlock and you will be able to remove it.

 WHat Does The Keep Warm setting do?

-When it comes to the Natural Release, many people get confused about the keep warm function.
-When your Instant Pot beeps that the time of cooking is up, most Instant Pot models will turn on the keep warm function and begin counting up.
+When it comes to the Natural Release, many people get confused about the keep warm setting.
+When your Instant Pot beeps that the time of cooking is up, most Instant Pot models will turn on the keep warm feature and begin counting up.

 Can I turn it Off?
-Does keep warm Affect the Quick Release VS. Natural Release?
+Does keep warm Affect the Quick pressure Release VS. Natural pressure Release?

-Yes, you can turn off the keep warm function.
-This does NOT affect your Natural Release.
-This function literally has nothing to do with Quick Release or Natural Release.
+Yes, you can turn off the keep warm feature.
+This does NOT affect your Natural Pressure Release.
+This function literally has nothing to do with Quick Release or Natural Presssure Release.
 However, I recommend keeping it on because it counts up, so you don’t have to keep track of how long you have been doing the Natural Release.
 It is a convenience and nothing more.

-Additionally, the keep warm function is nice because if you aren’t ready to eat yet, it keeps your food warm until you are ready.
+Additionally, the keep warm setting is nice because if you aren’t ready to eat yet, it keeps your food warm until you are ready.
 If you want to turn it off, just hit the cancel button.

 Does It Really Make a Difference Which One You Use?